fleekxyz/new-docs/docs/index.md

 - Need support?
 Visit our [Support Center and Knowledge Hub.](https://support.fleek.xyz/hc/en-us)
 - Feedback?
 Enter our [Discord channel](https://discord.gg/fleek) to have a direct line with our developers.
-- Would like to find a bit more of what we do?
-In our [blog](https://blog.fleek.xyz) you can find more information.
+- Want more info on what Fleek does?
+You can find more information on our [blog](https://blog.fleek.xyz).